-Install a Carrier-approved accessory 2-stage Cooling/Heating thermostat according to installation instructions included with the accessory.
-If using an electronic thermostat, configure it for "non-heat pump" operation.
+Install a Carrier-approved accessory 2-stage thermostat according to installation instructions included with the accessory.
+For complete economizer function and 2-stage compressor operation, select a two-stage cooling thermostat.
+If a 2-stage cooling thermostat is not available, use a single stage cooling thermostat instead, but note that this will limit cooling to just 1 stage.
 Locate the thermostat accessory on a solid wall in the conditioned space to sense average temperature in accordance with the thermostat installation instructions.

-If the thermostat contains a logic circuit requiring 24-v power, use a thermostat cable or equivalent single leads of different colors with minimum of seven leads.
+If the thermostat contains a logic circuit requiring 24-v power, use a thermostat cable or equivalent single leads of different colors with minimum of seven leads (see Fig. 36).
 If the thermostat does not require a 24-v source (no "C" connection required), use a thermostat cable or equivalent with minimum of six leads.
 Check the thermostat installation instructions for additional features which might require additional conductors in the cable.
-For wire runs up to 50 ft (15 m), use no. 18 AWG (American Wire Gauge) insulated wire 95°F (35°C minimum).

-For 50 to 75 ft (15 to 23 m), use no. 16 AWG insulated wire (35°C minimum).
-For over 75 ft (23 m), use no. 14 AWG insulated wire (35°C minimum).
+For wire runs up to 50 ft (15 m), use no. 18 AWG (American Wire Gauge) insulated wire [35°C (95°F) minimum].
+For 50 to 75 ft (15 to 23 m), use no. 16 AWG insulated wire [35°C (95°F) minimum].
+For over 75 ft (23 m), use no. 14 AWG insulated wire [35°C (95°F) minimum].
 All wire sizes larger than no. 18 AWG cannot be directly connected to the thermostat and will require a junction box and splice at the thermostat.

-Unit without Thru-Base Connection Kit
+Unit Without Thru-Base Connection Kit